Will Hernandez: Arizona Cardinals

 On March 28, 2022, the Arizona Cardinals signed Hernandez to a one-year contract.
 In Week 4 game against the Carolina Panthers Hernandez was ejected in the fourth quarter for making contact with an official.
 He was placed on injured reserve on November 9 with a pectoral injury.
 He was activated on December 17.

 On March 15, 2023, Hernandez signed a two-year contract extension with the Cardinals, worth up to $9 million, with $4.5 million fully guaranteed.
 He maintained his starting right guard job, starting every game in 2023.

 Hernandez returned as a starter in 2024, starting each of Arizona's first 5 games before going down with a knee injury in week 5 against the San Francisco 49ers.
 On October 7, 2024, it was announced that the injury was season–ending, and he was placed on injured reserve.

 On August 7, 2025, Hernandez re-signed with the Cardinals.
+He returned in Week 5 as the starting left guard, then started the next six games at right guard before being placed on injured reserve with hip and knee injuries on November 29.

+Personal life

+Hernandez, whose parents are from Mexico City, has held football camps in Mexico as part of a wider effort to promote the sport abroad.